NeRo707/nero/README.md

 ### just use xampp with mysql and it will work

+## or run command docker compose up to run it in docker

 # to fill subscriptions table

 INSERT INTO subscriptions (id, plan_name, max_files_per_month, max_users, price_per_user, fixed_price, additional_file_cost, company_id, expiration_date, createdAt, updatedAt)